 Testing & Supplements for Long Covid Syndrome

 An organic acids test (OATs) is also a good idea because it lets you know detail about mitochondrial health, brain health, and overall nutrient and antioxidant status, as well information on carb and fat metabolism (eg how well your body is using food for fuel).
-You can order it here (5th up from the bottom of this menu).
+You can order it here (the bottom of this menu).
 You’ll need a professional to help you interpret the results and customize your healing program.

 Typically you’ll need the following supplements to overcome long Covid (listed in order of importance):